Women Paramedic

 Dr. Ford-Jones is an Adjunct Professor in the DFCM, Professor in Allied Health at Humber Institute of Technology & Advanced Learning in Toronto, and a primary care paramedic.
 Her program of research explores emergency mental health needs in the community, including response to acute crisis, follow-up, and supportive prevention.
 Her research is rooted in critical, qualitative methodologies, and engages with issues of health equity and the social determinants of health.

-For more information contact: Dr. Walter Tavares, walter.tavares@utoronto.ca
+For more information or to get involved, contact Dr. Walter Tavares at walter.tavares@utoronto.ca.